onfido/onfido-sdk-ui/README.md

 COPY ./nginx.conf /etc/nginx/conf.d/default.conf
 ```

-#### Set up a server to host the Onfido Web SDK yourself at the provided URL.
+#### Set up a server to host the Onfido Web SDK yourself at the provided URL

 This server must use the same version of the Onfido Web SDK and must initialize the SDK with `Onfido.init({ mobileFlow: true })`.
 All other configuration options, except for callbacks provided for the `useCustomizedApiRequests` feature, will be provided by your original instance of the Onfido Web SDK.